smartninja/gae-login-boilerplate/README.md

 # About

-GAE python boilerplate with integrated registration&login system to jumpstart your projects.
+GAE python boilerplate with integrated registration & login system to jumpstart your projects.

 ## utils/secrets.py

-Create a secrets.py file in the utils folder.
+Copy `secrets_template.py` file in the `utils` folder and rename it to `secrets.py`.

-Add the following functions that encapsulate secret variables, like this:

-    def get_sendgrid_api_key():
-        return "sendgrid-key-here"

-    def get_pepper():
-        return "pepper-string-here"

 ## Dependencies